 If you have ever looked up at the stars and marveled at the vastness and beauty of the Universe, then "New Vistas in Astronomy" is for you.

-- Programs and presenters may change without notice due to unanticipated unavailability of the previously scheduled presenter.
+Note: Programs and presenters may change without notice due to unanticipated unavailability of the previously scheduled presenter

-Admission to "New Vistas in Astronomy" is by subscription only.
-All proceeds benefit the operation of the non-profit Perkins Observatory.
+Admission to "New Vistas in Astronomy" is by purchase only.
+There is a limit of 80 patrons, so call and purchase your tickets in advance.
 For more information, please contact

 Delaware, OH 43015